Generic Name: ganciclovir (gan-SYE-kloe-vir)

 - Ganciclovir should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Ganciclovir may cause harm to the fetus.
 Do not become pregnant while you are using it.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using ganciclovir while you are pregnant.
-It is not known if ganciclovir is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while using ganciclovir.

 Possible side effects of ganciclovir: